LeoPlatform/rstreams/content/rstreams-node-sdk/getting-started.md

 and then write the changed data to a different queue.

 # Write to the bus
+You want to write data to an RStreams qeuue.

 TODO: include link to git project so can checkout and run

 ## Write a single object to the bus